AdaCore/spark2014/docs/lrm/source/introduction.rst

 - Support for specifying and verifying properties of secure systems shall be improved over what is available in SPARK 2005.

-- |SPARK| shall support the analysis of volatile variables, typically external inputs or outputs.
+- |SPARK| shall support the analysis of external communication channels, which might be volatile variables, typically either an input or an output.
   See section :ref:`volatile` for further details.

-- |SPARK| shall support provision of "formal analysis" as defined by DO-333, which states "an analysis method can only be regarded as formal analysis if its determination of property is sound.
-Sound analysis means that the method never asserts a property to be true when it is not true."
-  Language features that defy sound analysis will be eliminated or their use constrained to meet this goal.
-See section :ref:`main_restricts` for further details.
-  *Note that the current draft of this document does not necessarily  define all restrictions necessary to guarantee soundness.*

 - The language shall offer an unambiguous semantics.
-In Ada terminology, this means that all erroneous and unspecified behavior shall be eliminated either by direct exclusion or by adding rules which indirectly guarantee that some implementation-dependent choice cannot effect the externally-visible behavior of the program.
+In Ada terminology, this means that all erroneous and unspecified behavior shall be eliminated either by direct exclusion or by adding rules which indirectly guarantee that some implementation-dependent choice, other than the fundamental data types and constants, cannot effect the externally-visible behavior of the program.
 For example, Ada does not specify the order in which actual parameters are evaluated as part of a subprogram call.
 As a result of the SPARK rules which prevent the evaluation of an expression from having side effects, two implementations might choose different parameter evaluation orders for a given call but this difference won't have any observable effect.
 [This means implementation-defined and partially-specified features may be outside of
-  |SPARK| by definition, though their use could be allowed and a warning or error
+  |SPARK| by definition, though their use could be allowed and a warning or
-  generated for the user.
+  error generated for the user.
 See section :ref:`in_out` for further details.]
   *Note that the current draft of this document does not necessarily define all restrictions necessary to guarantee an unambiguous semantics.*

+- |SPARK| shall support provision of "formal analysis" as defined by DO-333, which states "an analysis method can only be regarded as formal analysis if its determination of property is sound.
+Sound analysis means that the method never asserts a property to be true when it is not true."
+A language with unambiguous semantics is required to achieve this and additionally any other language feature that for which sound analysis is difficult or impractical will be eliminated or its use constrained to meet this goal.
+See section :ref:`main_restricts` for further details. *Note that the current draft of this document does not necessarily define all restrictions necessary to guarantee soundness.*

 .. todo::
    Ensure that all strategic requirements have been implemented.
    To be completed in the Milestone 4 version of this document.